 If you are interested to learn how to choose the payment methods wisely, here are the four things to consider:

 1. The Payment Options

-The broker can provide various deposit and withdrawal methods such as classic transfer modes like Western Union, prevalent transfer modes like Wire Transfer and Credit Card, e-payment, and third party deposits.
+The broker can provide various deposit and withdrawal methods such as classic transfer modes like Western Union, prevalent transfer modes like Wire Transfer and Credit Card, e-payment, and third party deposits, even cryptocurrency.
 But not all brokers can provide everything because of regulatory limits.